Azure/doAzureParallel/docs/30-customize-cluster.md

 #### Installing apt-get packages or configuring the host node

 Configuring the host node is not a common operation but sometimes required.
 This can include installing packages, downloading data or setting up directories.
-The below example shows how to mount and Azure File Share to the node and expose it to the Azure Batch shared directory so it can be consumed by any R process running in the containers.
+The following example shows how to mount an Azure File Share to the node and expose it to the Azure Batch shared directory so it can be consumed by any R process running in the containers.

 ```json
 {